Raccooon/DellXPS15-9550-OSX/Additional/slide_calc.md

 use a hexadecimal calculator (like calc from mac in programmers mode on 16)

 ## Step 3: Add the number of pages till first suitable block
 you need a decent amount of pages to boot.
 Look in your memmap for the first Available block with enough pages.
+As show in the image, the first enough page is 12E98000.
 Each integer in slide will move the pointer 200000.
 It begins at 100000.
 So the calculation would be:
 (TARGET - 100000) / 200000.
+Use hex cal the result is 96.

 ## Step 4: Switch to Base 10
 convert the number to Base10 (normal number).
 You can do this with the mac os calc by pressing the button with the 10 on it.

+We got the hex result is 96, so dec result is 150.
 This is your slide parameter.
 Enter it in your boot command (for example slide=160) and everything should work.
 If it doesn't then maybe your block doesn't have enough free pages and you have to select a bigger one.
+You can find the boot argument just at the clover boot, serval icon behind your os x, an icon named Options